jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 2.	- "info.debrief" plugin should be placed in the DITA-OT plugins directory.
 	- You must then integrate "info.debrief" with the DITA-OT plug-in integration process using Apache Ant
 	- Set the transtype to 'debrief'
+	- You must add the jar files from DITA-OT to Ant inside Eclipse.
+Go Preferences -> Ant -> Runtime -> Classpath tab -> click Global Entries -> click Add Jars -> navigate to "src/libs/DITA-OT1.8.5/lib" and add all the Jar files from that directory.
+	-
 	- the 'dita-output/out' folder contains the resulting PDF output from step 2
-	- The 'info.debrief' plugin is comprised of some XML config files, some artwork images and some custom XSL (XSLT/XSL-FO/XPath) code
+	- The 'info.debrief' plugin is comprised of some XML config files, some artwork and some custom XSL (XSLT/XSL-FO/XPath) code
 	- the 'info.debrief' plugin produces the PDF via a XSL - Formatting Objects Processor (FO Processor)
 	- We used Apache FOP 1.0 for the FO Processor
 	- We used DITA-OT 1.8.5.